The PSC is composed of three full-time Commissioners who decide the cases brought to the PSC for changes

 Ellen Nowak was first appointed to the Wisconsin Public Service Commission in July 2011 by Governor Scott Walker.
 She was reconfirmed for a new, six-year term beginning on March 1, 2013.

 At the Commission, Ellen has delegated authority to provide commissioner-oversight of Focus on Energy, the state’s energy efficiency and renewable program.
 She serves on the Committee on Energy Resources and the Environment for the National Association of Regulatory Utility Commissioners, and is also a member of the Eastern Interconnection States’ Planning Council (EISPC).
+Commissioner Nowak also serves on the Advisory Council to the Board of Directors for the Electric Power Research Institute.

 Prior to her appointment, she served as the chief of staff to Waukesha County Executive,